-Bowen technique is neither a massage or chiropractic manipulations where the adjustments and force is used for pain relief nor is it a therapy like acupressure.
+Bowen technique is neither a massage or chiropractic manipulations where the adjustments and force are used for pain relief nor is it a therapy like acupressure.

 History of Bowen Therapy

-Bowen therapy was invented in the early period of 1950’s by the famous Australian Osteopath Thomas Ambrose Bowen.
+Bowen therapy was invented in the early period of the 1950s by the famous Australian Osteopath Thomas Ambrose Bowen.

 He observed certain unusual complaints regularly among the people mainly with the musculoskeletal system like muscular dysfunction, etc.

-After many years of clinical studies and observational research Bowen ultimately formulated a therapeutic technique which he named initially as neurostrucural integration technique.
+After many years of clinical studies and observational research Bowen ultimately formulated a therapeutic technique which he named initially as neuro structural integration technique.

 This was later called and made popular after his name i.e. Bowen Therapy Technique.